Volvo On-Board Diagnostic (OBD) port, also known as OBD-II or OBD 2, is located under the dashboard on the driver's side.

 What transmission fluid do I use on my Volvo?

-AW55 and TF80-SC require JWS 3309 transmission oil .
-While four-speed automatic transmission require Dexron IIIG or Dexron IIIH.
-If you are not sure which transmission fluid to use, look it up at the back of your owners manual.
+AW55 and TF80-SC require JWS 3309 transmission oil.
+At the same time, four-speed automatic transmission requires Dexron IIIG or Dexron IIIH.
+If you are not sure which transmission fluid to use, look it up at the back of your owner's manual.